junxit/us-congress-bills-111/metadata.md

 - 2010-03-17 — Received in the Senate.
 - 2010-03-17 — Referred to the Subcommittee on Aviation.
 - 2010-03-17 — Referred to the Subcommittee on Highways and Transit.
+- 2010-03-18 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-03-19 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 324.